High Level Activity Spotlight: Project Pursuit

-We’ve talked about these high-level activities before, but we want to take you on a deeper dive into a specific activity: project pursuit.
+We want to take you on a deeper dive into a specific high-level activity: project pursuit.
 Project pursuit is one of those items that sounds simple at the outset and actually gets quite complex and nuanced at a second glance.

 Why Is Project Pursuit a High-Level Activity?